binsentsu/home-assistant-solaredge-modbus/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 # Multiple Inverter Fork (PR#12)
-The purpose of this fork is to track the upstream, but with the multiple inverter pull request #12 that hasn't been merged.
+The purpose of this fork is to track the upstream, but with the multiple inverter pull request #12 that hasn't been merged yet.

-This fork also removes "stub" methods the upstream author uses for testing because it's tested with a real mutiple-inverter solaredge installation plus we can use tools like https://www.modbusdriver.com/diagslave.html to provide simulated data through real modbus/tcp instead of faking it internally.
+This fork also removes the "stub" methods from the upstream that were used for testing since I'm testing it with a live mutiple-inverter solaredge installation plus tools like https://www.modbusdriver.com/diagslave.html to provide simulated connections.

 My setup consists of two inverters and one meter:
 * Inverters (addressed 1 and 2) on RS485-1